bobpaterno/music_pitcher/user_stories.md

 Usage
 * User selects from a list of songs in a select box, or
-* User selects by clicking a song in the select box, or
 * User types the name of a song in a search above select box
 * User fills in email address of pitch-ee
 * User fills in contents of email subject and body